Anshul-0211/Tert-trading-blink/README.md

 # Tert-trading-blink
-This is blink created for you to trade.
+This is a blink created for you to trade.